urbit/docs/docs/programming/system/network.md

   an atom, check whether it's equal to one.
 If so, terminate, printing "%success".
 Otherwise, check whether it's odd.
-If so, multiply it by three, add one, and recurse; otherwise, poke `even` with it.  multiply it by three and add one.
+If so, multiply it by three, add one, and recurse; otherwise, poke `even` with it.
 When either app receives a number, print it out along with the name of the app.
 In the end, you should be able to watch Collatz's conjecture play out between the two apps.
 Sample output:

 ```